projen/projen/docs/api/python.md

 - *Type:* projen.Task

-A task that installs dependencies (honouring the lockfile).
+Task for installing dependencies according to the existing lockfile.

 ---